Bomb Technician: Employment Info & Requirements

-Bomb Technicians begin their careers as members of police forces or other law enforcement agencies and later choose to undertake intensive training.
-A high school diploma or GED is required to become a police officer, and an associate's or bachelor's degree may be required to advance to a career as a Bomb Technician.
-Training for Bomb Technicians is certified by the FBI and includes classes in post-blast investigation, hazardous device training and explosive breaching training.
-Bomb Technicians must train and recertify throughout their careers.
+Bomb technicians begin their careers as members of police forces or other law enforcement agencies and later choose to undertake intensive training.
+A high school diploma or GED is required to become a police officer, and an associate's or bachelor's degree may be required to advance to a career as a bomb technician.
+Training for bomb technicians is certified by the FBI and includes classes in post-blast investigation, hazardous device training, and explosive breaching training.
+Bomb technicians must train and re-certify throughout their careers.

-The most important skill for a career as a Bomb Technician is the ability to work under severe stress.
-Bomb Technicians also must possess excellent writing and deductive reasoning skills and maintain a high level of physical fitness.
+The most important skill for a career as a bomb technician is the ability to work under severe stress.
+Bomb technicians also must possess excellent writing and deductive reasoning skills and maintain a high level of physical fitness.

 - Recently Updated

 A Master of Science in Criminal Justice (MSCJ) degree is the primary graduate level degree program for students interested in...

 - Bachelor of Science (BS): Law Enforcement Degree Overview

-- Criminal Justice Classes: Top Ranked College for Earning a Criminal Justice or Law Enforcement Degree
+- Top College in Tucson for a Law Enforcement Degree